SANTA MONICA, CALIFORNIA

-On a Thursday night in March, slightly off-kilter mentally due to a combination of jet lag and red wine, I stepped into a clown car.
+On a Thursday night in March, I stepped into a clown car.
 Full disclosure, it wasn’t the usual kind of clown car with doors that fly off or that explodes when it comes to a halt.
 Rather, it was a large regular car driven by my sixth dining stranger, Diego Barquinero — also known as VeeKay the Clown.

 I was staying with friends in Santa Monica, California, and landed at Los Angeles International Airport very early that morning.
 Trying to readjust from East Coast time to West Coast time is tricky enough for me, but I really started to doubt my mental faculties when I noticed the man in full clown clothing and makeup waiting in a car outside my friend’s place.

 But like Longfellow Deeds, it turns out I was sane all along because Diego, 54, was working earlier that day to promote the circus he works for and didn’t have time to change before dinner.
 I don’t drive, and he gracefully offered to pick me up and take us to our dinner destination, which explains how I ended up in a clown’s car that night.

 Our spot for dinner: The Counter, a relatively new burger place in Santa Monica.